SolidRun/mynewt-sr-blehci/README.md

 newt create-image blehci 0.0.1
 ```

-5. load the bootloader and application to the NINA-B1. *this is stored in the onboard flash and only needs to be done once*
+5. load the bootloader and application to the NINA-B1. *this is stored in the onboard flash and only needs to be done just once*
 (executed from the mynewt-sr-blehci directory).

 ```no-highlight